kristinemlarson/gnssrefl/docs/README_vwc.md

 ### 2. Estimate Phase

-In making your SNR files, you need to make sure to use RINEX files with L2C data in them.
-For the sample case used here, station p038, you can use the "special" archive option.
+Our algorithm uses L2C data.
+For the sample case used here, station p038, you should use the "special" archive option when translating RINEX files.
 Similarly, when analyzing the data for RH (using <code>gnssir</code>), you should use the L2C frequency.

 For reasons described by Clara Chew in her [first paper](https://www.kristinelarson.net/wp-content/uploads/2015/10/Chew_etal_Proof.pdf),